softlayer/terraform-provider-softlayer/docs/resources/softlayer_bare_metal.md

 **Quote based provisioning only attributes**

 * `quote_id` | *int*
-    * Create a pre-set configured bare metal server or custom bare metal server using the quote.
+    * Create a bare metal server using the quote.
     * If quote_id is defined, the terraform uses specifications in the quote to create a bare metal server.
     * You can find the quote id by navigating on the portal to _Account > Sales > Quotes_.
     * *Optional*